 Current Planning Studies

-- The Second Tier EIS built on and extended the work of the I-70 First Tier EIS for future I-70.
+- The Second Tier EIS Re-evaluation builds on and extended the work of the I-70 First Tier EIS for future I-70.
 These studies identified options that would improve safety and efficiency for I-70 users, and protect neighborhoods, cultural resources and any environmentally sensitive areas in or near the corridor.

 - The Beyond the Loop study reviews the area known as the North Loop, which also includes the Broadway Bridge, recently renamed the John Jordan “Buck” O’Neil Memorial Bridge.
 The bridge is a triple arch bridge over the Missouri River on U.S. Highway 169 that provides a key north/south regional connection.
 It directly interacts with the North Loop, the portion of Interstate 70 between the Paseo and the Kaw River on the north side of Kansas City’s downtown, a key east/west connection.